Question and Answers with Doug

 Question: Are you hiring – any job, including the golf course.

 - Answer: I can only speak on behalf of the Great Big Greenhouse & Meadows Farms Nursery in Richmond.
 We are accepting applications for employment at this time.
 If you still have an interest then I would suggest that you stop by the store and fill out an application.
 We keep applications at our register area.

 Question: Do you have memorial stones for the garden to memorialize people who have passed away?
 If so, what is the size and the price.

-Question: : Looking for plant to prevent erosion on riverbank on Rappahannock river.
+Question: : Looking for a plant to prevent erosion on the riverbank on the Rappahannock River.
 Recently had hillside graded and drainage system put in.
 Would like something that will not attract snakes, rodents etc., and be fairly low.
 Wonder about liriope?
 Something low maintenance preferred.

 - Answer: Liriope is a excellent choice of plant.
 I would recommend the Liriope spicata which is sometimes referred to as “creeping Liriope”.
 Other choices of plant material to consider are: creeping Phlox (which is a spring blooming perennial and comes in white, pink, purple, & red).
 More choices of groundcover are the Vinca vine and the Euonymus coloratus.
 Let us know what we can do to help you further with this project.
 Be sure to take advantage of March as the perfect spring planting month.

 Question: I have several wild animals in my back yard.
 Squirrels, deers, rabbits and turtles.
 The deer and squirrels are eating all my apples before I can get one off the tree.
 Is there anything I can put down to turn them away?